Tellusant/docs/articles-posts/greenhouse-gas-productivity.md

+---
+title: "Greenhouse Gas Productivity"
+description: "Climate change is the problem of the century.
+How do countries differ in their ability to manage the greenhouse gases (GHG) that cause it?"
+image: /assets/social-card-pub.png
+---

 # Greenhouse Gas Productivity
+*Dr. Staffan Canback, Tellusant*

 Climate change is the problem of the century.
 How do countries differ in their ability to manage the greenhouse gases (GHG) that cause it?